DSXiangLi/DecryptPrompt/README.md

 - A Survey of Context Engineering for Large Language Models
 - Agentic Context Engineering: Evolving Contexts for Self-Improving Language Models

+### New Model Architecture
+- SPG: Sandwiched Policy Gradient for Masked Diffusion Language Models
+- Less is More: Recursive Reasoning with Tiny Networks
+- Continuous Thought Machines
+- TiDAR: Think in Diffusion, Talk in Autoregression

 ### 主流LLMS和预训练
 - GLM-130B: AN OPEN BILINGUAL PRE-TRAINED MODEL